 The location of the advertisement matters a lot.
 The advertising that is over the fold, or the content a user can view without having to scroll down, typically generates the highest revenue.

-The concept is straightforward: Users are more likely to view the adverts because they won’t always be interested in reading the rest of your post.
+The concept is straightforward: users are more likely to view the adverts because they won’t always be interested in reading the rest of your posts.

 Additionally, some additional lucrative locations, such as the sidebar or the beginning of an article, might increase your AdSense profits relative to other sites, such as the website’s footer.